sandeep3119/open-domain-hindi-chatbot/README.md

 ## Data used
 - The original data is from  [Daily-Dialog Dataset](https://aclanthology.org/I17-1099/)
-- We have translated the data using [AI4Bharat Indic Trans Model](https://ai4bharat.org/indic-trans).
+- We have preprocessed and modified the data, post that translated the data using [AI4Bharat Indic Trans Model](https://ai4bharat.org/indic-trans).
 You can find the translation script in the repo.
 - Download the [en-indic model](https://drive.google.com/file/d/1r0dC2V4QxRH1Fd9KPvv6lREzJuvMlOQl/view?usp=sharing)
-- You can find the Preporcessed data in the /data directory.
+- You can find the Modified data in the /data directory.

 ## Architectures